 Costumes

-People working in the entertainment industry can put the costumes they buy to wear on stage down as expenses, as long as these are clothes which you can prove you would not wear in any other capacity.
+People working in the entertainment industry can put the costumes they buy to wear on stage down as expenses.
+These must be clothes which you can prove you would not wear in any other capacity.